Self-Injectable Weight Management Treatment

 Do I need a review after I start treatment?

-Approximately 10- 20% of patients do not respond to this particular treatment, even if they make the required lifestyle changes.
+Approximately 10-20% of patients do not respond to these treatments, even if they make the required lifestyle changes.

 We will advise you when an assessment is required to see if you have responded.